rustls/webpki-roots/README.md

 # Warning

-This library is suitable for use in applications that can always be recompiled and instantly deployed.
+These libraries are suitable for use in applications that can always be recompiled and instantly deployed.
 For applications that are deployed to end-users and cannot be recompiled, or which need certification before deployment, consider a library that uses the platform native certificate verifier such as [rustls-platform-verifier].
 This has the additional benefit of supporting OS provided CA constraints